HenriqZimer/AssinaturaEmail-Outlook/README.md

 - **ExtensionAttribute14**: Custom extension attribute 14.
 - **ExtensionAttribute15**: Custom extension attribute 15.

-These details can be customized and included in the signature template to ensure that each user's signature is personalised and up-to-date with the latest information from Active Directory.
+These details can be customised and included in the signature template to ensure that each user's signature is personalised and up-to-date with the latest information from Active Directory.

 ## Parameters
 - **Verbose**: Enables verbose output.